 Everyday Life on the Farm

-2026 Event Season is June through October
+2026 Event Season is May through October

-Our 2026 Reservation and Events Calendar will open to the public on May 4.
+Scroll through the calendar to view past menus and future events.
+Our Autumn 2026 Reservation and Events Calendar will open to the public on July 31.
 If you would like early access, please sign up for our Seasonal Newsletter.

 Here We Are